scalar-labs/scalardb/docs/schema-loader.md

       --no-backup     Disable continuous backup (supported in DynamoDB) --no-scaling    Disable auto-scaling (supported in DynamoDB, Cosmos DB) --repair-all    Repair namespaces and tables that are in an unknown
-                        state: it recreates namespaces, tables, secondary
+                        state: it re-creates namespaces, tables, secondary
-                        indexes and their metadata if necessary.
+                        indexes, and their metadata if necessary.
       --replication-factor=<replicaFactor>
                       The replication factor (supported in Cassandra)
       --replication-strategy=<replicationStrategy>